mustafaakilli/master-thesis/README.md

     * Double click to the file in `{tomcat-installed-folder}\bin\startup`
     * Type `http://localhost:8080/transformation-analyzer/` in a browser such as Chrome.
 * <b>Usage</b>
     * It has three tabs.
-Analyse, Environments, Communications
+Analyze, Environments, Communications
-    * In the analyse tab:
+    * In the analyze tab:
         * Select old environment, then old communication list will be updated.
         * Selectable content will be from the supported communication list of the old communication.
         * Then select old communication and new environment fields too.